RaresCroicia/Bijus_browser/README.md

 ## Instalation

-Use in the terminal the following
+Use the following in the terminal:

 ```
 git clone https://github.com/RaresCroicia/Bijus_browser